Independent suspension: Transverse leaf-spring

 Several independent suspension designs have featured transverse leaf springs.
 Most applications used multi-leaf steel springs, although more recent designs have used fiber reinforced plastic (FRP, typically fibers are fiberglass) springs.
 In addition to spring type (multi-leaf steel, FRP), a distinction can be drawn between systems where the spring also acts as a locating link and those where the spring only acts as a spring member.

 The AC Cobra is an example of a transverse, multi-leaf steel spring suspension that uses the leaf spring as the upper suspension arm.
 Alternatively, the 1963 Corvette's rear suspension is an example where the transverse leaf spring is used only as a ride spring.
 In both examples, the leaf spring is centrally mounted, preventing displacement of the wheel on one side from affecting the wheel on the other side.

 In 1981, General Motors pioneered the use of a FRP plastic transverse leaf spring on the third-generation Corvette.
 As in the examples above, the spring used a single, central mount which isolated the left and right movements.
 The FRP spring reduced weight and eliminated the inner leaf friction as compared to the multi-leaf metal spring which was standard on the car.

 Rather than centrally mounting the transverse leaf spring and thus isolating the left and right sides of the springs, some manufacturers, starting with Fiat used two widely spaced spring mounts.
 This was first used on the front of the 1955 Fiat 600 and later at the rear on the Fiat 128.
 The spring is allowed to pivot inside of the mounts which allows the displacement of the spring on one side to affect the other side.
 This mechanical communication between the left and right sides of the suspension results in an effect similar to that of an anti-roll bar.
 Chevrolet Corvettes, starting with the 4th generation in 1984 have combined the dual pivot mounts with FRP leaf springs.

 The transverse leaf spring is not used as commonly as it was earlier.
 It is very rare on modern cars, the Corvette and a few Volvo models being examples.
 In the past it was more widely used in many Triumphs.
 The Herald, Vitesse, Spitfire, and GT6 all used a rear transverse leaf spring, as well as the 1995-98 Volvo 960/S90/V90 and a rare Swedish sports car incorporating the Volvo 960 rear suspension called the JC Indigo.

-Note that this type of suspension should not be confused with earlier, rigid axle applications such as those used on early Ford cars.
+This type of suspension should not be confused with earlier, rigid axle applications such as those used on early Ford cars.